FredBesterwitch/jlj3pl-api-documentation/docs/authentication/index.md

 - Client Secret: Provided by the Application Administrator
 - API Key : Provided by the Application Administrator

+### Please try and Re-use the Token, by checking for expiry, before requesting for another access token.

 ### Getting an access token from the Authentication provider